-In this work package, we will start off with a review of existing TRs’ educational programmes also fed by WP3 in order to assess what is currently being taught with regards to the circular economy and sustainability.
-We will also review the literature on circular economy practices within the healthcare sector, with a special focus on radiotherapy and those activities that can easily be adapted to this sector.
-Concurrently, we shall also analyse the TRs’ labour market and its growing requirements with regards to circular economy skills for prospective professionals in the field.
+In this work package, we started off with a review of existing TRs’ educational programmes also fed by WP3 in order to assess what is currently being taught with regards to the circular economy and sustainability.
+We also reviewed the literature on circular economy practices within the healthcare sector, with a special focus on radiotherapy and those activities that can easily be adapted to this sector.
+Concurrently, we analysed the TRs’ labour market and its growing requirements with regards to circular economy skills for prospective professionals in the field.
 The correlation between circular education levels and market expectations will serve to highlight gaps in the profile of prospective radiographers and their real-world training needs.
-Furthermore, we shall use a variety of advanced analytical tools like process mapping in order to show aspects of the radiographers’ activities where circular economy knowledge and initiatives can be useful for people working in this field.
-This will assist in the development of new circular economy-oriented educational programmes specifically tailored to radiographers which can then be assessed throughout Europe to enhance the skill set of graduate radiographers.
+Furthermore, we used a variety of advanced analytical tools like process mapping in order to show aspects of the radiographers’ activities where circular economy knowledge and initiatives can be useful for people working in this field.
+This assisted in the development of new circular economy-oriented educational programmes specifically tailored to radiographers which can then be assessed throughout Europe to enhance the skill set of graduate radiographers.

 Polskie Towarzystwo Elektroradiologii – PTE (PL)